jrpool/learning-os-software/appendix/how-to-modify.md

 $ git push
 ```

 At https://github.com/LearnersGuild/learning-os-software, click the "New pull request" button and then the "compare across forks" link.
 Then, in the "head fork" menu, choose your own fork.
-Then click the "Make pull request" button, fill out the form with a summary and comment, and click the "Make pull request" button.
+This causes a form to be displayed.
+Enter a title for your pull request, and any comment you wish to make.
+Then click the "Create pull request" button.
+This opens a pull request for review and approval or other action by an admin.

 <!-- references -->